abenothmane/TheWorld/README.md

 # TheWorld
-A Web applicaton that allows a user to create a trip and adding stops to it.
+A Web applicaton that allows a user to create a trip and add stops to it.

 The application desplays the trip with the stops.